 To access the labpool, click on one of the following links, login with your Mosaic credentials, and launch one of the VirtualGL session options:

 HOW TO USE MOSAIC ANYWHERE

 If you are trying to use Mosaic Anywhere on a Mac running OSX please download the program found here.
 Note that this is an older version of Microsoft RDP.
 This program will have limitations if downloaded from the Apple app store, such as lack of local drive sharing and multi-monitor support.
-This is the RDC program that is natively installed on the Windows operating system.
 Now, when you download RDP files they will open with the program.
 If not, please use the instructions in this document for further help in getting connected to Mosaic Anywhere from off campus.